wg-romank/glsmrs/README.md

 ## Key concepts

 - **Program** - GL program description including vertex shader, fragment shader, attributes and uniforms.
 Program takes care of compiling shaders, getting attributes / uniforms locations and finally disposing resources once it goes out of scope.
-- **GlState** - container holding references to data that was created / sent to GPU.
-GlState's main purpose to keep track of various bits in the state machine (array buffer, frame buffer, active texture, etc.) and adjust accordingly.
-It also implements housekeeping for unused resources.
+- **Mesh** - structure that holds references to data uploaded to GPU, takes care of disposing array / element buffers once it goes out of scope.
+- **Framebuffer** - render target, has depth and color slot, can also be initialized as empty then rendering would go to the screen.
+- **Pipeline** - a primitive for drawing stuff to screen, sole purpose of which is to set GL context configuration and provide `shade` method for drawing.

 ## Usage example